 Barsac wines are powerful and sweet white wines with a strong fruity flavor.
 Typically, they are made from Sauvignon, Sémillon and Muscadelle grapes, which are known for masking the taste of the alcohol in the wine.

-To learn more about wine, check out the links on the next page.
+To learn more about wine, check out the links below.